-7.1.2 Additional Evaluation Criteria
+7.1.1 Additional Evaluation Criteria

-Projects will be evaluated based on the direct benefit they may provide to LMI persons, vulnerable populations, and protected classes; their overall impact; their potential to increase reliability, affordability, quality, and durability of electrical infrastructure, or to lower electricity rates; the opportunity they provide to maximize the use of the budgeted allocation by functional grouping; and their complexity, feasibility, and readiness for construction.
+Projects will be evaluated based on the direct benefit they may provide to LMI persons, vulnerable populations, and protected classes; their overall impact; their potential to increase reliability, affordability, quality, and durability of electrical infrastructure or to lower electricity rates; the opportunity they provide to maximize the use of the budgeted allocation by functional grouping; and their complexity, feasibility, and readiness for construction.

-1. Project Benefits and Impacts across the Grid.
-Recognizing the interdependence of assets and individuals within the grid, PRDOH acknowledges the necessity of identifying and focusing on residential and non-residential areas, for project improvements that will have cascading benefits most keenly experienced by the most vulnerable populations on the Island.
+- 1. Project Benefits and Impacts across the grid.
+Recognizing the interdependence of assets and individuals within the grid, PRDOH acknowledges the necessity of identifying and focusing on residential areas for project improvements that will have cascading benefits most keenly experienced by the most vulnerable populations on the Island.
 Areas of benefit for the ER1 projects should be primarily residential unless the improvement is made to serve a critical facility or other component integral to the functioning of the electrical grid.
-This will be calculated using data on customer type, if made available by the electrical power grid operator, or by land use.
+This will be assessed using data on customer type, if made available by the electrical power grid operator, or by land use.
 In the latter case, the land use zoning must include residential uses.
-The Program will also use HUD-provided census data on number of persons and income within the specified service area to calculate the project's beneficiaries to be impacted by the proposed project.
+The Program will also use HUD-provided census data on the number of persons and income within the specified service area to calculate the project's beneficiaries to be impacted by the proposed project.
 Improvements to substations, generation facilities, and transmission lines have the potential to impact both LMI communities directly and the broader grid across the Island.
-Therefore, in identifying these populations and the project's effects, the following factors shall be considered:
+Therefore, in identifying these populations and the project's effects, the following factors shall be considered: - a.

-- a.
 LMI Area of Benefit.
-As the Program has the goal to expend seventy percent (70%) of Program funds on LMI persons, PRDOH will first evaluate projects based on the direct impacts on LMI populations within the service area of the improved facility or infrastructure.
+As the Program aims to expend seventy percent (70%) of the Program's funds on LMI persons, PRDOH will first evaluate projects based on the direct impacts on LMI populations within the service area of the improved facility or infrastructure.
 At least fifty-one percent (51%) of the residents within the service area must be LMI.
-This area shall be determined based on the customer base within the transmission and/or distribution system that is expected to immediately lose power in the event of failure of the facility or infrastructure.
+This area shall be determined based on the customer base within the transmission and/or distribution system that is expected to immediately lose power if the facility or infrastructure fails.
 Where this area is indeterminate due to the grid's interconnectivity, a representative sample of the service area shall be applied. - i.
-In the Action Plan, PRDOH describes a HUD compliant methodology for calculating LMI Area of Benefit which provides a deeper and more nuanced understanding of the community impacts of selected projects.
-It includes providing more detail about the impacts to vulnerable populations, specifically racially and ethnically concentrated areas of poverty (R/ECAPs) and protected classes identified following the methodology proposed for these additional impacts' analysis in the Action Plan Appendix H-1.
-Each PW to be reviewed for ER1 Program eligibility will have a supplementary package that will provide additional documentation in accordance with the impact analysis described in the Action Plan. - b.
+In the Action Plan, PRDOH describes a HUD-compliant methodology for calculating LMI Area of Benefit which provides a deeper and more nuanced understanding of the community impacts of selected projects.
+It includes providing more detail about the impacts on vulnerable populations, specifically racially and ethnically concentrated areas of poverty (R/ECAPs) and protected classes identified following the methodology proposed for these additional impacts' analysis in the Action Plan Appendix H-1.
+Each PW to be reviewed for ER1 Program eligibility will have a supplementary package that will provide additional documentation in accordance with the impact analysis described in the Action Plan.

+CDBG-DR Energy - Program Guidelines Energy Grid Rehabilitation and Reconstruction Cost Share Program (ER1) March 17, 2025 (V.2) Page 21 / 55 b.
 Urgent Need and Networked Cascading Impacts.
-If a project does not meet the LMI National Objective as described above, or is not in a predominantly residential area, it may be determined to be eligible under the Urgent Need National Objective. - The Unmet Needs Assessment documents specific examples of needed projects such as interconnected communications and energy systems, energy generation and transmission, among others.
-Furthermore, the Assessment highlights the essential aspects of a complex and interconnected system that goes beyond just energy.
-It also shows how numerous projects will have effects that extend beyond specific project impact areas or service boundaries due to this interconnectedness.
-PRDOH reserves the right to prioritize projects in non-residential areas that improve reliability of the grid for critical infrastructure. - An eligible project that qualifies under the Urgent Need National Objective should address that (1) existing conditions pose a serious and immediate threat to the health or welfare of the community; (2)
+If a project does not meet the LMI National Objective as described above, or is not in a predominantly residential area, it may be determined to be eligible under the Urgent Need National Objective.

+The benefits and impacts on different grid elements, including affected circuits and critical nodes such as substations and main transmission lines, are not limited to residential areas.
+The Unmet Needs Assessment highlights the essential aspects of a complex and interconnected system that goes beyond just energy and shows how numerous projects will have effects that extend beyond specific project impact areas or service boundaries.